MelonKony/webdev/content/utopia/vekllei/_index.md

 {{<columns>}}
 <span class="fc">V</span>
 **ekllei** sits atop the constructive boundary of the Mid-Atlantic ridge, bridging the North American and the Eurasian tectonic plates.
-The country is also situated between the North Atlantic and Arctic oceans, although the entirety of the Home Island is situated beneath the arctic circle.
+The country is also found between the North Atlantic and Arctic oceans, although the entirety of the Home Island is situated beneath the arctic circle.
 Despite this, the extreme latitude of inhabited areas means daylight is highly seasonal in the country, with dark winters and summer solstices that provide 23 consecutive hours of daylight.
 This dramatic seasonal environment has ongoing political, economic and cultural relevance in the country today, and contributes to the dependence on hothouses and greenhouses for agriculture throughout the year.
 <--->
 ![img](/images/peaks.jpg)